oneup03/VRto3D/README.md

 - Edit the `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` as needed
 - Run SteamVR
 - Try launching a VR game
+- Drag everything besides the heaadset view to your second monitor
+- Make the game's window in focus on your second monitor for control input to work
 - Adjust Depth with `Ctrl+F3` and `Ctrl+F4`
 - Adjust Convergence with `Ctrl+F5` and `Ctrl+F6`
 - Save all Depth & Convergence settings with `Ctrl+F7`